Zhejiang High Mountain Mao Feng Green Tea

 For more information and illustrations please refer to the detailed product description below.

 What is Mao Feng?

-By the way, apart from green tea, also a black tea can be ‘Mao Feng’ as per definition, such as the famous ‘Keemun Mao Feng’ black tea.
-Mao Feng as a standard is known since the 19th century in China, where it has been valued as one of the most exclusive green teas ever since, with regular listing in the official ‘Great Teas of China’ list.
+By the way, apart from green tea, also a black tea can be ‘Mao Feng’ as per definition.
+An example for this is ‘Keemun Mao Feng’ black tea.
+In China, Mao Feng enjoys a reputation as one the most exclusive picking standards for green tea.
+As such, it’s a regular appearance on the official annual ‘Great Teas of China’ top ten list.

-‘Our’ Mao Feng Eco-Diversity tea plantation in Chunan County, Zhejiang
+Mao Feng eco-diversity tea plantation in Chunan County, Zhejiang

 The bright green, tight and slim, slightly twisted tea leaves and buds exude a pleasant, fresh orchid fragrance both from the dry material and from the infusion.
 Tastewise, our Mao Feng Green Tea convinces with its exquisite ‘High Mountain’ character: the downright tantalizing freshness of its high floral notes, paired with a heavy, long lingering sweetness with a touch of a nutty flavor.

-In a clay or glass teapot, pour 250 – 350 ml hot water of a temperature of 85°C over 3-5 g of Zhejiang Imperial High Mountain Mao Feng Green Tea and let infuse for ca. 2 minutes for a first infusion.
-With an extended infusion period of 3-4 minutes for a second, and 4-5 minutes for a third steep, this green tea will produce 2-3 delicious, full value infusions.
+Pour 200 ml boiling hot water (90°C) over 3-5 g of Zhejiang High Mountain Mao Feng Green Tea.
+Then, let infuse for 2-3 minutes for a first infusion.
+With an extended infusion period of 3-4 minutes for a second and 4-5 minutes for a third steep, this green tea will produce 2-3 delicious, full value infusions.

 The typical Chinese preparation approach uses higher dosages and shorter infusion periods.
-This way, even more tasty infusions can be produced, and individual taste notes dominating individual infusions can be isolated and/or highlighted.
+This way, even more tasty infusions can be produced.
+Also, individual taste notes dominating individual infusions can be isolated and/or highlighted this way.

 25g, 50g, 100g